Battle of Hébuterne: Casualties

 The French official historians wrote in Les Armées Françaises dans la Grande Guerre that from 7 to 15 June, the French had suffered casualties of 59 officers and 1,701 men killed or missing; 115 officers and 8,475 wounded, most lightly; a total of 10,351 officers and men; the French artillery lost 25 guns, five of them heavy, to German artillery-fire.
 Ten German officers and 621 men were taken prisoner, along with six machine-guns; 1,200 German dead had been buried by one French battalion on 400 m of front.
 In 2005, Robert Doughty wrote that the attack on Serre cost the French Second Army 10,351 casualties, 1,760 of which were fatal.
 In 2010, Mark Humphries and John Maker wrote that in the fighting between 7 and 15 June, the 2nd Army had about 4,000 casualties against a French loss of 10,350 men.
 In the 2016 translation of the campaign history of Infantry Regiment 66 (IR66) of the 52nd Division, IR66 took 70 French prisoners on 8 June, the 2nd Company of IR 66 suffered ten men killed, 41 wounded and three missing, the 9th Company eleven killed, 38 wounded and four missing.
-On 9 June the 10th Company suffered four killed and about twelve seriously wounded and the 5th Company lost several men killed to mortar fire.
+On 9 June the 10th Company suffered four killed, about twelve seriously wounded and the 5th Company lost several men killed to mortar fire.
 During the night of 10/11 June, the 10th Company had ten casualties, mostly head wounds.
 By 14 June, the 5th Company had suffered another 18 killed and 33 wounded, the 10th Company, 7–8 killed, and 36 wounded, about half seriously.
 David O'Mara wrote in 2018 that the French Official History (Les Armées Françaises dans la Grande Guerre) total for prisoners taken and unit war diary (journaux des marches et operations) claims, added up to 1,016 prisoners.
 O'Mara also used the data in Les Armées Françaises dans la Grande Guerre for French casualties and that the French artillery lost 25 field guns and five heavy pieces.